 - Interlaken is better if you plan a mix of indoor and outdoor activities.
 You’ll find more museums and castles if you come during a rainy time.

 - Interlaken is closer to two big, beautiful lakes.
-Choose it over Zermatt if you plan to do a lot of swimming in summer.
+Choose it over Zermatt if you plan to do a lot of swimming in the summer.
 You can also do wake surfing, sailing, and SUP.

 - Interlaken has paragliding, hang gliding, and skydiving.

-- Although there are ski areas near Interlaken, such as Axalp/Brienz, Habkern, Beatenberg-Niederhorn-Hohwald, these are smaller ski resorts compared to the ones in Zermatt.
+- Although there are ski areas near Interlaken, such as Axalp/Brienz, Habkern, and Beatenberg-Niederhorn-Hohwald, these are smaller ski resorts compared to the ones in Zermatt.
 Choose Interlaken if you would rather go to a smaller ski resort than a larger one.

-Summary: Zermatt or Interlaken
+Summary: Zermatt vs. Interlaken

 Without a doubt, Switzerland is a country with many beautiful places.
 And because the time and budget to tour it might be limited, it would be wise to choose a place that suits your wishes and preferences.
 Interlaken makes a good base for exploring the mountains and lakes in the Bernese Oberland.
 If you like higher mountains, hiking, and skiing, Zermatt is a great base.